tpeterz/BigData_Kafka/README.md

 To push this project further:

-- Add persistent storage using Cassandra
+- Add persistent storage using Cassandra or PostgreSQL
-- Create graphs or visual analytics (e.x. genre distribution)
+- Create graphs or visual analytics (e.g. genre distribution, skip/drop-off trends)
 - Use Kafka Connect or Spark Streaming for processing
 - Simulate spikes in traffic or multi-user concurrency
 - Store data in HDFS or S3 for batch analysis (as we are becoming experts in Amazon AWS)